andrew garland

 Voice + opera + musical theatre

-Baritone Andrew Garland is widely recognized as a leader in recital work with dozens of performances around the country including Carnegie Hall with pianist Warren Jones and programs of modern American songs all over the Unites States and in Canada.
-Jones, Marilyn Horne, Steven Blier, a number of American composers and several major music publications all endorse him as a highly communicative singer leading the way for the song recital into the 21st Century.
+Baritone Andrew Garland is hailed as a performer whose artistry is a perfect combination of “baritone of strength and vocal opulence” (Opera News) and “cosmic energy and suavity” (Opera News).
+He is widely recognized as a leader in recital work with dozens of performances around the country including Carnegie Hall with pianist Warren Jones, and programs of modern American songs across the United States and Canada.
+Jones, Marilyn Horne, Steven Blier, many American composers and several major music publications all endorse Garland as a highly communicative singer leading the way for the song recital into the 21st century.
+This season, Garland makes his Boston Symphony Orchestra debut soloing in the Holiday Pops.
+He will also be heard in Gabriela Frank’s “Conquest Requiem” (Columbus Symphony) the Bach B Minor Mass (Colorado Bach Ensemble), Mozart Requiem (Colorado Symphony), and in recitals of new American music in Colorado and the East Coast.

-He brings his highly communicative style to the concert stage with orchestras including the Atlanta Symphony, Boston Baroque, The Handel and Haydn Society, Boston Youth Symphony, National Philharmonic, Albany Symphony, Washington Master Chorale at the Kennedy Center and National Chorale at Lincoln Center.
+Garland brings his highly communicative style to the concert stage with orchestras including the Atlanta Symphony, Boston Baroque, the Handel and Haydn Society, Emmanuel Music, Boston Youth Symphony, National Philharmonic, Albany Symphony, Houston Symphony, UMS Ann Arbor, Washington Master Chorale at the Kennedy Center and National Chorale at Lincoln Center.

-Garland is a regular with the New York Festival of Song (NYFOS) and has given multiple recitals at Carnegie Hall, the Ravinia festival as well as Vocal Arts DC, Marilyn Horne Foundation, The Bard Festival, Camerata Pacifica, Andre-Turp Society in Montreal, Voce at Pace, Huntsville Chamber Music Guild, Fort Worth Opera, Seattle Opera, Fanfare in Hammond, LA, Cincinnati Matinee Musicale, Cincinnati Song Initiative, Tuesday Morning Music Club and dozens of college music series around the country.
-In 2014 he was the featured recitalist for the NATS National convention where that organization’s president declared him “the next Thomas Hampson.”
+Garland has been a regular with the New York Festival of Song and has given multiple recitals at Carnegie Hall, the Ravinia Festival as well as Vocal Arts DC, Marilyn Horne Foundation, Bard Music Festival, Camerata Pacifica, Moab Music Festival, André-Turp Musical Society in Montreal, Voce at Pace, Huntsville Chamber Music Guild, Fort Worth Opera, Seattle Opera, Fanfare in Hammond, Louisiana, Cincinnati Matinee Musicale, Cincinnati Song Initiative, Tuesday Morning Music Club and dozens of college music series around the country.
+In 2014, he was the featured recitalist for the NATS National Conference where that organization’s president declared him “the next Thomas Hampson.”
+(Garland prefers to think of himself as “the first Andrew Garland.”)

-Garland is the winner of the Lavinia Jensen, NATSAA, Washington International, American Traditions, NATS and Opera Columbus Competition and was a prize winner in the Montreal International, Jose Iturbi, Gerda Lissner, McCammon and Palm Beach International Competitions.
-He was an apprentice at the San Francisco Opera Center and the Seattle Opera and Cincinnati Opera Young Artists programs.
+Garland is the winner of the Lavinia Jensen, NATS Artist Awards, Washington International, American Traditions, NATS and Opera Columbus competitions, and a prize winner in the Montreal International, Jose Iturbi, Gerda Lissner, McCammon and Palm Beach International competitions.
+He was an apprentice at the San Francisco Opera Center, and the Seattle Opera and Cincinnati Opera Young Artists programs.